 What many people don’t know is that Google Drive is also a business product.
-It is a part of G Suite, the business version of Gmail.
+It is a part of Google Workspace, the business version of Gmail.

-With G Suite Basic, each user gets up to 30 GB of Google Drive storage.
-With G Suite Business, cloud storage is unlimited when there are five or more users.
+With Google Workspace Business Starter, each user gets up to 30 GB of Google Drive storage.
+With Google Workspace Business Standard, cloud storage goes up to 2TB per user.

 There are many ways a business can save time and/or money when its employees (and its subcontractors) use Google Drive.